Best things to do in San Diego

 Why go?
 Turn up the volume and drive down to watch the action—but don’t attempt Swami’s yourself unless you’re an experienced surfer.
 If you’re a novice but keen to try the sport, visit Surf Diva in La Jolla, the world’s first all-woman surf school, for a private lesson.

 What is it?
-Perched high atop the cliffs of Point Loma, Cabrillo National Monument commemorates the historic moment when Portuguese explorer Juan Rodriguez Cabrillo sailed into San Diego Pay under the Spanish flag and discovered California in 1542.
+Sitting proudly amongst the astonishing cliffs of Point Loma, Cabrillo National Monument commemorates the historic moment when Portuguese explorer Juan Rodriguez Cabrillo sailed into San Diego Pay under the Spanish flag and discovered California in 1542.

 Why go?
-The monument boasts spectacular views of San Diego Bay, downtown and the surrounding region; on a clear day, you can even see the hills of Tijuana, Mexico.
-Take the time to check out the quaint exhibit hall next to the monument, which is dedicated to the Cabrillo's life.
+First of all, the monument boasts spectacular views of San Diego Bay, downtown and the surrounding region.
+Yep – on a clear day, you can even see the hills of Tijuana, Mexico.
+Once you've taken in the incredible vista, take some time to check out the quaint exhibit hall next to the monument, which is dedicated to the Cabrillo's life.

 What is it?
 The first and grandest of the California missions is Mission Basilica San Diego de Alcala, founded by the Spanish in 1769.